 Dropbox did not grow because cloud storage is an inherently shareable idea.
-It grew because every user who referred a friend got more storage, and every friend who joined got more storage too — so sharing was not an altruistic act but a rational one.
+It grew because every user who referred a friend got more storage, and every friend who joined got more storage too.
+Sharing was not an altruistic act but a rational one.
 Before Dropbox introduced its referral programme in 2008, it was spending $388 on Google Ads to acquire each customer who had a lifetime value of $99.
 After the programme launched: 35% of daily signups came from referrals, and the cost per acquisition collapsed.
-The mechanism was not accidental — it was designed.
+The mechanism was not accidental.
+It was designed.
 A good referral programme:

 - rewards both sides